We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

-We divide all service and repairs costs according to your share, as defined in your title deeds and summarised in the Property Services schedule.
+We divide all service and repairs costs according to your share, as defined in your Title Deeds and summarised in your Written Statement of Services Part 1 letter.

 Our Management Fee

 We charge an annual management fee for each property based on the specific requirements of your block or development.
-Your title deeds set out how this should be calculated, either as:
+Your Title Deeds set out how this should be calculated, for example, either as:

 - a flat rate per block or development